ClaudiaYao/PDF_conversion/README.md

 This folder stores raw PDF file (paper_PDF folder), the generated training, verification and test dataset (dataset and dataset2 folders).
 PPT templates and generated presentation.
 It contains a Python file to convert JSON format to simpler, more straightforward CSV file.
 Check README.md in the folder `dataset`.
 In `dataset2` folder, a Python file `further_cleanup_json.py` is used to conduct further cleanup for the input data.

 ### data_preparation
-This folder contains code to generate training/verification datasets.
-That is, running the Notebook code in this folder will generate the dataset of folder `data`.
+This folder contains code to generate labeled datasets for training, evaluation and test.
+`prepare_data.ipynb`: generates the 3 json files under `data/dataset`.

 ### model_summarizer